Newcastle, KwaZulu-Natal: Primary and secondary education

 The city is home to numerous major primary and high schools, both government and private.
-With private schooling on the increase in South Africa, there has been a recent influx of private schools varying in size.

-Newcastle High School and St. Dominic's Academy Newcastle are considered two of the city's most prestigious schools.
+Private schools include Newcastle High School, St. Dominic's Academy Newcastle and Meridian Newcastle in Madadeni, a township of Newcastle.

-Meridian Newcastle, a leading independent school (part of Curro Schools) was established in Madadeni, a township of Newcastle, to cater for the increased need of education in the east of the city.

-Newcastle schools are home to several buildings that have been declared National Monuments, the most famous being The Pavilion at St. Dominic's Academy which was designed by Brother Nivard Streicher and built in 1912.

-It was declared a monument in 1977 by Dr. Piet Koornhof.
+Several Newcastle schools have buildings that have been declared National Monuments.
+These include the Pavilion at St. Dominic's Academy, designed by Brother Nivard Streicher and built in 1912.
+It was declared a monument in 1977 by Piet Koornhof.

 Established in 1882, Newcastle High School is the oldest school in the area.
 The original school buildings are still in use today as the school's administration block.

 Both the Newcastle Brass Band and the Northern KwaZulu-Natal Youth Choir are based in Ferrum High School.

-Newcastle's main townships of Madadeni and Osizweni are home to schools such as Osizweni High School, Indonsa Technical High School, St. Lewis Bertrand’s High School, Bethamoya High School, Phendukani High School, Siyamukela High School, Thubelihle High School, Sesiyabonga High School and Ikhwezi High School.
-Sabela Senior Secondary School is the only high school situated in Madadeni Section 5 and is best known for its athletics.
+Schools in Newcastle's main townships of Madadeni and Osizweni include Osizweni High School, Indonsa Technical High School, St. Lewis Bertrand's High School, Bethamoya High School, Phendukani High School, Siyamukela High School, Thubelihle High School, Sesiyabonga High School and Ikhwezi High School.
+Sabela Senior Secondary School is the only high school situated in Madadeni Section 5.

-Other schools in Newcastle include Newcastle Islamic Collage, Amajuba High School, Tugela High School, St Oswald's Secondary (the oldest school of Indian origin), and Lincoln Heights Secondary School.
+Other schools in Newcastle include Newcastle Islamic College, Amajuba High School, Tugela High School, St Oswald's Secondary (the oldest school of Indian origin), and Lincoln Heights Secondary School.
 Some junior schools include Hutten Park Primary, Drakensberg Primary, Newcastle Senior Primary, Busy-Bee and Arbor Park Primary, Lennoxton Primary, S.E.
 Vawda Primary, Suryaville Primary and Chelmsford Primary.

 Tertiary education

 Majuba FET College has five separate campuses around Newcastle, as well as a campus in the surrounding town of Dundee.

-Qualitas Career Academy, a national private college has a campus in the CBD.
+Qualitas Career Academy, a national private college, has a campus in the CBD.
 It caters for full-time and part-time studies for students, as well as corporate training and consulting services for businesses and government departments.

 UNISA, Damelin, and Boston City Campus & Business College have satellite campuses in Newcastle.